Quantum Information Measures in Quartic and Symmetric Potentials using perturbative approach: Information measures

+It is also important to note that the standard deviations for position and momentum measurements are defined as follows:

-where, $<x>, <k>, <x^{2}>, <k^{2}>$ are the expected values of $x, k, x^{2}, k^{2}$ respectively.
-Using the definitions of Fisher information given in eq. \eqref{fisher} and eq. \eqref{fishermomentum} and standard deviations given in eq. \eqref{eq:170} and eq. \eqref{eq:171}, we present the numerical result of Fisher's information measure for mass distribution is presented in the following table:
+where, $\langle x\rangle, \langle k\rangle, \langle x^{2}\rangle, \langle k^{2}\rangle$ denote the expected values of $x, k, x^{2}, k^{2}$ respectively.
+By applying the Fisher information definitions provided in equations \eqref{fisher} and \eqref{fishermomentum}, along with the standard deviations given in equations \eqref{eq:170} and \eqref{eq:171}, we present the numerical results for Fisher information as shown in the table below: